praveenambati1233/Hibernate/README.md

 		// This will also save in InstructorDetail as CascadeType.ALL session.save(instructor);
 ```

- Bi-Directional
+ **Bi-Directional**

- Add parent class reference in child class as a data memeber
+ Add parent class reference in child class as a data memeber and add relation ship with mappedBy = "parentDataMember" and cascade type.

+**mappedBy ** - Referes to the "instructorDetail" property in Instructor class.

  Child class :
 ```java
  // Refers to instructorDetail in Instructor entity
 	@OneToOne(mappedBy="instructorDetail",cascade = CascadeType.ALL)